 To freeze, wrap each burrito individually with plastic wrap to help prevent freezer burn.
 Then place all the wrapped burritos into a large freezer-safe zip-top bag and freeze for up to 6 months.

-To reheat, take the burritos out of the freezer the night before and let thaw in the fridge.
+To reheat, take the burritos out of the freezer the night before and let them thaw in the fridge.
 Once thawed, either microwave them for 2 minutes on high or heat them in a 350°F oven for about 10 minutes.
 You can also reheat them from frozen in the oven but it will take a little longer, about 20-30 minutes.

 - 1 (16-oz) can BUSH’S® Traditional Refried Beans